 • Appreciation Unit Awards.
 Participants in the Retention Plan may be granted a number of notional interests, or "Appreciation Units," representing a right to receive payment of a proportionate interest of the appreciation pool for each calendar year during the term of the plan.
 Appreciation Units vest on December 31 of each calendar year during the term of the plan for the applicable one-year performance periods, subject to the participant's continued service through such vesting date.
 Upon vesting, a participant receives a cash payment in respect of his or her proportionate share of the annual appreciation pool (based on the total number of Appreciation Units outstanding and eligible for payment as of such date), which payment will be made no later than March 15 following the applicable vesting date.
-For certain participants, including the named executive officers, 50% of the estimated annual payment is paid to the participant in July of each calendar year based on the estimated total annual appreciation pool for such year, with the remaining portion of the payment due to a participant in respect of his Appreciation Units for the calendar year paid following the end of the year as described above.
+For certain participants, including the named executive officers, 50% of the estimated annual payment is paid to the participant in July of each calendar year based on the estimated total annual appreciation Units for the calendar year as described above.
 The Retention Plan provides that a maximum of 200,000 Appreciation Units may be awarded.